shubhpatil3105/-RentFlow-Smart-Contract-for-Rental-Agreements-and-Payment-Flows/README.md

 ## 📄 Project   Description

-RentFlow is a decentralized rental agreement and payment system powered by smar t contracts.
+RentFlow is a decentralized rental agreement and payment system powered by smart contracts.
 It landlords and tenants to engage in trustless rental contracts with automatic payment tracking and enforcement.

 ## 🎯 Project Vision